shamimhcp1/shamimhcp1/README.md

 2. [CS50web Project 0 - SEARCH](https://github.com/shamimhcp1/cs50w-project-0-search.git): The Search project is the first project of the CS50's Web Programming with Python and JavaScript course, to recreate the iconic Google Search Engine.
 3. [CS50Web Project 1 - WIKI](https://github.com/shamimhcp1/cs50w-project-1-wiki.git): The Wiki project is the second project of the CS50's Web Programming with Python and JavaScript course, designed to help you understand the fundamental concepts of web development.
 This project serves as a simple web-based encyclopedia that allows users to create, edit, and view Markdown-formatted content.

+Here are a few projects I'm currently working on:
+1. [CS50Web Project 2 - COMMERCE](https://github.com/shamimhcp1/cs50w-project-2-commerce.git): CS50W's third project.
+Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 ## Get in Touch

 - GitHub: [GitHub.com/shamimhcp1](https://github.com/shamimhcp1)